-As it has been for me personally, a number of the youngsters at school, like the homies from the barrio or the homeless on the streets, don’t exactly know how they’re being marginalized, although they do understand that something is tragically unfair about their situations.
+As it has been for me personally, many of the youngsters at school, like the homies from the neighborhood or the homeless on the streets, may not exactly know how they’re being marginalized, although they do understand that something is tragically unfair about their environments.

-I see a ‘third L.A.’, then, not so much as a world of hopelessness, but as a sleeping giant, filled with the potential to create a world in the 21st century which the people of the 21st century deserve.
+I see a ‘third L.A.’, then, not as a hopeless world, but as a sleeping giant, filled with the potential to create a world in the 21st century which the people of the 21st century deserve.

-After all, it was just in 2013 that L.A.U.S.D increased its graduation rates to 66%!
-And by the same change of the tide, in 2014 voters in California passed Proposition 47, which reduced penalties for petty drug crimes from felonies to misdemeanors, thereby reducing the potential number of people sent to California’s overcrowded prisons.
+After all, it was just in 2013 that LAUSD increased its graduation rates to 66%!
+By the same change of the tide, in 2014 voters in California passed Proposition 47, which reduced penalties for petty drug crimes from felonies to misdemeanors, thereby reducing the potential number of people sent to California’s overcrowded prisons.